-It is with pleasure that I extend a welcome to you on behalf of the members of the Faculty, Staff, and Administration of Wilkes University.
+As the Chief Academic Officer of the University, it is with pleasure that I extend a welcome to you on behalf of the members of the Faculty, Staff, and Administration of Wilkes University.
+The Wilkes' Mission is to prepare our students to be life-long learners.
 All of us at the University are dedicated to the future success of our students.
-That dedication is reflected in the quality of mentorship, skillful advising, and excellent teaching of the University faculty and staff.
-It emerges in the challenging internships and undergraduate research experiences, exciting extracurricular activities, and interactive team projects that support the Wilkes curriculum.
-Mostly that dedication is reflected in the integrated learning journey that we have mapped for all students.
+That dedication is reflected in the quality of teaching, thoughtful advising, and mentorship of the University faculty and staff.